-22.214.171.124In observance of the law of Missouri and local ordinances, no person under the age of 21 may purchase or attempt to purchase, or have in his or her possession, any alcoholic or intoxicating beverage on University premises or at University activities.
+18.104.22.168In observance of the law of Missouri and local ordinances, no person under the age of 21 may purchase or attempt to purchase, or have in his or her possession, any alcoholic or intoxicating beverage on Campus or at University activities.

 Students found presenting false identification or taking other steps to acquire alcohol as a minor will be subject to disciplinary action under the Code of Conduct and could risk criminal prosecution.

-126.96.36.199 Consumption of alcoholic beverages by those who are over 21 years of age, on University premises, is permitted ONLY at those Student events or locations that have been expressly approved by the Student Involvement Center and ONLY in those locations for which the University has a license.
+22.214.171.124 Consumption of alcoholic beverages by those who are over 21 years of age, on Campus, must be in compliance with Housing and Residence Life guidelines while in a residence hall, and is permitted ONLY at those Student events or locations that have been expressly approved by the Student Involvement Center and ONLY in those locations for which the University has a license.
 Approval for alcohol service at events sponsored by University departments must be obtained from the appropriate director, dean or Vice President.

-220.127.116.11 Monitoring and enforcing compliance with the policy and guidelines are the responsibility of the Department of Public Safety and Security Services (DPSSS) for outside events, and the director/manager of the building for inside events.
-Compliance with the policy in the residence halls and University-owned housing is the responsibility of the Director of Housing and Residence Life and the Residence Life staff.
+184.108.40.206 Monitoring and enforcing compliance with the policy and guidelines are the responsibility of the Department of Public Safety and Emergency Preparedness (DPSEP) for outside events, and the director/manager of the building for inside events.
+Compliance with the policy in the residence halls and University-owned/managed housing is the responsibility of the Director of Housing and Residence Life and the Residence Life staff.

-18.104.22.168 University departments and Student organizations also may impose additional, more stringent restrictions on the use and distribution of alcohol by their members.
-Additional University alcohol-related policies include the Code of Conduct Alcohol Policy (section 2.4.3-2.4.6); Dry Recruitment Policy (section 3.1.8); Advertising and Alcohol Policy (section 3.5.3); and the Residence Life (section 4.0) policies.
+220.127.116.11 University departments and Student Organizations also may impose additional, more stringent restrictions on the use and distribution of alcohol by their members.
+Additional University alcohol-related policies include the Code of Conduct Alcohol Policy (section 2.4.3-2.4.6); Dry Recruitment Policy (section 3.1.8); Advertising and Alcohol Policy (section 3.6.3); and the Residence Life policies (section 4.0).
 Alcohol guidelines for Student athletes can be obtained from the Athletic Department, located in the Chaifetz Arena.
 Copies of the Greek Social Event Policy, intended to provide risk management guidelines and govern the use and distribution of alcohol at fraternity and sorority events, are available at the Student Involvement Center, Room 319, Busch Student Center.